Al-Safadi

 He was born in Safad, Palestine under Mamluk rule.
-His wealthy family afforded him a broad education, memorising the Qur’ān and reciting the books of Ḥadīth.
+His wealthy family afforded him a broad education, memorising the Quran and reciting the books of Hadith.
 He excelled in the social sciences of grammar, language, philology and calligraphy.
 He painted on canvas, and was especially passionate about literature.
 He taught himself poetry, its systems, transmitters and meters.

 His teachers

 Among Ṣafadī’s many teachers from Safad, Damascus, Cairo and Aleppo were: